robinsalehjan/tilde/README.md

 # Run locally

-This step assumes that the environment variables are set.
+This step assumes that you have Swift and Xcode installed

 ```
 vapor run